Code-Institute-Submissions/MilestoneProject1-Gen5/README.md

 #### PS5/Xbox Page
 ##### Active
-* Carousel showcasing accessories of the PlayStation 5 / Xbox series X.
+* Responsive carousel showcasing accessories of the PlayStation 5 / Xbox series X with title, description, price and links.
 * Responsive accordion with three inner cards each.
 * Inner cards for console games, that have images, descriptions and price links.
 Also each card has a hover state shaddow.
 * Trailer video that links to youtube, responsive on smaller sizes.

 ##### To Do
 * Responsive hero image, past console gallery and intro message.
-* Responsive carousel with title, description and price.

 #### Sign Up Page
 ##### Active
 * Responsive form for newletter sign up and competition, vertical alignment on smaller screens.

-##### To Do
 * Progress bar indocating current popularity of consoles.
 ___